On this page

 The best way to reduce risk is to invest in a diversified portfolio of assets.
 For example, the median superannuation Growth fund (61–80% growth assets) returned 7.6% per year on average over the past decade.
 Way better than cash in the bank.

 Myth #5: Investing in real estate is a better investment strategy for retirement.

 Some debates never die, like: Which is better, shares or property?
 Some general observations first.

 In retirement, unless you’re on the full Age Pension, you will rely on income from your investments plus the drawdown of capital as your nest egg depletes.
-While residential property has traditionally produced good returns for investors, it lacks liquidity and diversification.
+While direct investment in residential property has traditionally produced good returns for investors, it lacks liquidity and diversification.
 That is, while it offers rental income, you can’t just sell off a bedroom when you need extra funds.
 And unless you own properties scattered around the country, you run the risk of a local market downturn or one bad tenant trashing your retirement savings.

 When it comes to actual returns, it’s difficult to compare like with like because your returns will depend on the properties you select, the tax structure you hold them in and the time period observed.

 Alternatively, listed property provides access to a professionally managed, diversified portfolio of property investments.

 Shares and property are both growth assets with the potential to provide capital growth and income from dividends (shares) and rent (property).
 While returns are generally higher than returns from cash and bonds, so are the risks of short-term losses.